 Grandmother Druella was the first one to wake and she came into Draco's room to talk to him, while Hyperion slept off and on.
 Mostly his grandmother alternated between telling him stories about the adventures she got into when she was young and criticizing the latest Minister, the Ministry, and the Daily Prophet, even though all three were now under Death Eater control.
 Everything was better back in her day when she could buy a crate full of pumpkin juice for a knut.

 Draco and Druella had dinner together and they were just finishing up when Severus woke up and joined them.
-Draco asked his old professor to cast the excrement vanishing charm on Hyperion and Severus agreed to do it after he finished dinner.
+Draco asked his old professor to cast the excrement vanishing charm on Hyperion and Severus agreed to do it after dinner.

 Harry and Hermione were having a very solemn day in their tent after learning the news about the second baby.
 Harry would have brief moments of joy as he contemplated that he was a dad, that his first born was healthy, and that Draco was safe and alive in hiding.
 But those moments of joy were quickly squelched by thoughts of the second baby's precarious position in a muggle hospital, not safely in hiding, and not even breathing on his own.